In-Home HVAC Consultation

 Manual J Heat Loss Calculations and Measurements

 During your in-home assessment, your consultant will review your electrical, gas, hot water and take other notes on all of your homes internal systems.
 This step helps the team get to know your needs for unit size as well as air flow and insulation.
-Making sure your heating and air system works well with these other elements of your home is crucial to maximum efficiency and comfort.
+Making sure your home heating and cooling system works well with these other elements of your home is crucial to maximum efficiency and comfort.

 Plan Recommendations and Scope of Work

-It may seem like a complicated system for assessment, but finding a properly sized residential heating and air conditioning system takes a certified professional with years of experience.
+It may seem like a complicated system for assessment, but finding a properly sized residential heating and air system takes a certified professional with years of experience.
 We can help you find the perfect unit that closely matches the capacity of your home and is design to provide the best results for homes the Wilmington region.

-Common Heating and Air Mistakes to Avoid
+Common Home Heating and Cooling Mistakes to Avoid

 Our team will help you avoid common mistakes, like purchasing an over-sized system or a system that is too small for your home.
-Heating and Air units that are too large can result in the home being cooled to quickly, this means that the system will turn on and off more frequently, known as “short-cycling”.
+Home heating and cooling units that are too large can result in the home being cooled too quickly, this means that the system will turn on and off more frequently, known as “short-cycling”.
 Short cycling not only decreases the life expectancy of the unit, but decreases the system’s ability to dehumidify the air since the indoor coil does not remain cold long enough to cause condensation.
 Dehumidified air in your home is crucial for our humid Wilmington summers.
 Undersized units are incapable of heating and cooling the whole house, causing the unit to work around-the-clock, which also decreases the life expectancy of the unit.